geniee-ai/geniee-cli/README.md

 ## Setup

-1. Signup to https://geniee.io and generate a access token.
-Log into web, and go to Dashboard > Create token (*Note: Token are only shown once, so copy and save it somewhere safe.*)
+1. Sign up for https://geniee.io and generate an access token.
+Log in to the web application, and navigate to Dashboard > Create Token (Note: Tokens are only shown once, so be sure to copy and save it somewhere safe.).

-2. Install Geniee CLI
+2. Install Geniee CLI according to the specifications of your operating system.

 3. Login using `geniee login`